1 – Four Hundred Souls by Ibram X. Kendi and Keisha N. Blain

 Saving the best for last – you simply must read this book.
 Maya Angelou’s debut memoir is a modern American classic beloved worldwide.
 It is so poetic and powerful.
 Maya learned that through self-love, the kindness of others, and her own strong spirit, she would find freedom.
 Buy now

 If you (like most) can’t read twelve books in one calendar month, consider this list a jumping-off point in your ongoing commitment to diversifying your reading list.
 Want more?
-Elif Notes put out an expanded list of this month’s essential reading, the NAACP published a list of ways you can thoughtfully celebrate Black History Month, and CNN shared 5 organizations you can consider donating to this month (or every month).
+Penguin Random House put out an expanded list of this month’s essential reading and the National Museum of African American History and Culture has published a list of ways you can thoughtfully celebrate Black History Month this year.